dougy147/idiomatik/README.md

 - (!!)
 Allow saving a succession of steps and use it as a new transformation rule
 - (!!)
 Allow chaining multiple transformation rules
 - (!)
-Use silent surrounders when transforming the expression, then delete them.
-(Need to mark silent surrounders with a specific identifier.)
+Use silent surrounders when transforming some expressions, then delete those surrounders (useful for unary operators exp?).
 - Better handling of "last_proposition"
 - Draw better trees
 - Transform tree to its linear form (to check if two trees are equals)